wawa19933/plug.kak/README.md

 In this example I'm setting a <kbd>Ctrl</kbd>+<kbd>p</kbd> mapping that is meaningful only if the plugin is installed.
-I've could configure it outside of `plug` command, but it will fail if I accidentally remove or disable the plugin.
+I've could configure it outside of `plug` command, but it would fail if I accidentally remove or disable the plugin.
 In case of configuring it with `plug` command, I don't need to keep track of other configuration pieces.
 Everything within the `config %{ }` block is ordinary kakscript.